 Lastly, Satanic on the scare scale isn't very high.
 I think some loud jump scares will definitely have people jumping out of their chairs, and maybe the ending will have fans of Sarah Hyland shocked and annoyed due to her rather a tame image on the show but the film, for the most part, is light on scares and tension.
 The abandoned building, warehouse scene at the end is probably the only scene in the movie that ramps up the suspense.

 - A woman slices her own throat.

 - Stomach sliced open with intestines hanging out.

 - A raven is nailed to an Ouija board.

 - Someone is burnt to death.

 - A girl is seen melted to a ceiling.

 - Someone's arms are hacked off.

 - Mouth is sewn shut.

-Satanic is a movie that has a few neat ideas at its core.
-While not all ideas are executed well and the film has a lot of throwaway scenes in its second act which are used to try and ramp up the suspense, It's not the worst film I've seen in 2016.
-I had a lot of fun with the film's first act and the ending is a dark one.
-If you want something a little different from the normal slasher, give Satanic a once off watch.
+Satanic is a movie that has a few neat ideas at its centre.
+While not all of the ideas are executed well, and the film has a lot of throwaway scenes in its second act which are used to try and ramp up the suspense, It's not the worst film I've seen in 2016.
+I had a lot of fun with the film's first act, and the ending is an extremely dark and bleak one.
+If you want something a little different from the typical slasher, give Satanic a once off watch.